stanfordroboticsclub/Pupper/docs/guide/calibration.rst

 Steps
 ------
 #.
+MangDang produced a `video <https://youtu.be/4bmYi6F7OBs>`_ illustrating the calibration steps outlined below.
+You can stop watching at 17:00 because the new code automatically writes the calibration numbers rather than requiring you to edit the calibration file manually.
+#.
 Plug in your 2S Lipo battery
 #.
 SSH into the robot as done in the installation section
 #.
 Stop the robot script from taking over the PWM outputs::